benoitm974/gazpar-idf/README.md

 - create a secrets.h file with WiFI credentials
 - check all the settings in settings.h (static vs DHCP, period of transmission etc ...)
 - build
+- there is an option in settings about disabling DHCP and setting static ip/dns/gw in order to reduce connection time and enhance battery lifetime too.

 ## secrets.h template
 ```